clinfo/GraphGenerativeModel/README.md

 ## Configuration

 To run the code, you will need to have a configuration file (in JSON format).
-An example was included in `data/config.json`:
+An example was included, `config.json`:
 The options are (details for each option can be found below):

 - **dataset**: path to the dataset file (jbl file, output of GCN-K) (mandatory)